The Pearl (Charlotte): History

 The district will be built in phases.
 Only specific plans for phase one have been announced, the plans include 300,000 sqft 18-story 270 feet medical school building The Howard R. Levine Center for Education and the first of four planned research buildings, which will be 250,000 sqft 10-stories tall and 150 feet.
 The Howard R. Levine Center for Education will also have the Carolinas College of Health Sciences, the Wake Forest University School of Business, and the brand new Wake Forest University School of Professional Studies co-located in the building.
 The first phase will complete by the fall of 2024 in time for fall semester.
 Other phases will include 3 additional research buildings, 2 parking lots with a combined 2,000 spaces, and a residential tower with 350 units.

 In March 2022 Atrium announced the district would be anchored by IRCAD, a French research and training institute for surgeons.
 The Pearl will serve as its US headquarters and the company will plan to open their new office in 2025.
 IRCAD specializes in minimally invasive surgery techniques.
 Their research labs utilize research-and-development units for computer science and robotics to develop tools for diagnosis, planning and surgery simulation.
 IRCAD's training center offer on-site and online training with hands-on sessions.
-Atrium CEO Gene Woods said this about IRCAD's participation in the district “When we at Atrium Health launched our vision to build Charlotte's first innovation district, our goal was to attract leading companies from across the globe with the reputation — and more importantly, the impact — of IRCAD.
-We envision IRCAD being a ‘super magnet,’ attracting businesses, physicians and surgeons to train and collaborate in the latest surgical techniques, including: robotics, medical virtual and augmented reality, surgical artificial intelligence and simulation training."
+In July 2023 Siemens Healthineers announced it will work onsite with IRCAD North America to develop innovative surgery techniques.

+Research One, the 10-story building, will open in September.
+It will be anchored by IRCAD North America occupying 125,000 sqft, the first four floors.
+Connect Labs will occupy 30,000 sqft, Siemens Healthineers will occupy 60,000 sqft, and Wexford Science & Technology will lease 30,000 sqft.
+Michigan-based Stryker will be the final tenant.
+These leases bring the building to 80% occupancy.

+On June 2, 2025, The Pearl hosted its opening ceremony.
+The first class will be composed of 48 students, chosen from 15,000 applicants, with class sizes increasing to 100 over the next five years.
+July14, 2025 the first class, composed of 48 students, started classes.